To be eligible to become a Canadian citizen, you must meet all conditions, including:

-You must have met your personal income tax filing obligations in four taxation years that are fully or partially within the six years immediately before the date you apply.
+Regardless of your age, if required under the Income Tax Act, you must meet your personal income tax filing obligations in four tax years that are fully or partially within the six years right before the date you apply.

-- use basic grammar, including simple structures and tenses; and
+- use basic grammar, including simple structures and tenses

-- show that you know enough common words and phrases to answer questions and express yourself.
+- show you know enough common words and phrases to answer questions and express yourself

 How well you know Canada

-If you have committed a crime in or outside Canada you may not be eligible to become a Canadian citizen for a period of time.
-For example if you:
+If you have committed a crime in or outside Canada, you may not be eligible to become a Canadian citizen for a period of time.
+This includes if you:

-- are in prison, on parole or on probation in Canada, or are serving a sentence outside Canada,
+- are serving a term of imprisonment, on parole or on probation in Canada

-- are charged with, on trial for, or involved in an appeal of an indictable offence in Canada, or an offence outside Canada.
+- are charged with, on trial for, or involved in an appeal of an:

 Top questions about Canadian citizenship